FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/cftutil_utility_messages.md

 <p><a href="../../../admin_intro/admin_commands_intro/copyfile_command" class="MCXref xref">COPYFILE
 - Copy files off-line</a></p></li>
 <li>&amp;id: command not authorized: The command specified by the
-user is not authorized by the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> security system (&amp;id being
+user is not authorized by the {{< TransferCFT/componentshortname  >}} security system (&amp;id being
 the command identifier)</li>
 <li>Habilitation opening error: An error was detected when initializing
-the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> security system; a file required by the system could not be opened correctly.
+the {{< TransferCFT/componentshortname  >}} security system; a file required by the system could not be opened correctly.
 Check that the initialization file exists and is valid (contains the operating rules and indirections pointing to the object and action dictionaries) and ensure that the security system dictionary files exist.</li>
-<li>Create channel failed: An error was detected when creating the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> synchronous communication media.
+<li>Create channel failed: An error was detected when creating the {{< TransferCFT/componentshortname  >}} synchronous communication media.
 Check that you have enough memory.</li>
-<li>Open channel failed: An error was detected when opening the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> synchronous communication media.
+<li>Open channel failed: An error was detected when opening the {{< TransferCFT/componentshortname  >}} synchronous communication media.
 Check that the synchronous communication process is launched.</li>
-<li>Channel read error: An error was detected when reading the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> synchronous communication media.
+<li>Channel read error: An error was detected when reading the {{< TransferCFT/componentshortname  >}} synchronous communication media.
 Check that the synchronous communication process is launched.</li>
-<li>Channel write error: An error was detected when writing in the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> synchronous communication media.
+<li>Channel write error: An error was detected when writing in the {{< TransferCFT/componentshortname  >}} synchronous communication media.
 Check that the synchronous communication process is launched.</li>
-<li>Close channel failed: An error was detected when closing the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> synchronous communication media.
+<li>Close channel failed: An error was detected when closing the {{< TransferCFT/componentshortname  >}} synchronous communication media.
 Check that the communication media is not already closed.</li>
 </ul>         </td>
       </tr>
       <tr>